phaserjs/phaser/README.md

 * RenderTexture.render now takes a Matrix as its second parameter, not a Point object.
 This brings it in line with Pixi and allows you to perform much more complex transformations on the object being rendered.
 If you need to replicate the old behavior please use RenderTexture.renderXY(sprite, point.x, point.y) instead.
 * PIXI.DisplayObject.updateTransform has a new optional parameter `parent`.
 If the DisplayObject doesn't have a parent (i.e. it isn't on the display list yet) then in the past `updateTransform` would fail.
 This meant you couldn't do things like scale or rotate a Sprite and then draw it to a RenderTexture or BitmapData, as calls to updateTransform would be ignored.
 The new checks now look to see if the `parent` parameter is set.
 If so this takes priority over the actual parent and is used to modify the transform (note that it **doesn't** reparent the DisplayObject, it merely uses it for the transform.)
 If there is no parent (explicitly or via the parameter) then it falls back to use Phaser.World as the parent.
 If it can't reach that then no transform takes place.
+* If Phaser.Sound.noAudio has been set then Phaser.Loader will not load any audio files.
+No errors are thrown, but all calls to Loader.audio and Loader.audiosprite are silently ignored. `noAudio` can be set either via the `PhaserGlobal` global var or is set if the device your game is running on has no audio playback support.
+* Files can now be added to the Loader with an absolute URL even if you have a Loader.baseURL set.
+In previous versions the baseURL would still be prepended to the file URL, but the Loader now checks if the a file URL begins with `http` or `//` and skips prepending the baseURL to it.

 ### New Features

+* All calls to Loader methods that add files to the queue, such as `Loader.image` or `Loader.atlas`, now have the URL as an optional parameter.
+If not set Loader will assume the URL to be based on the key given.
+For example the following: `game.load.image("boom", "boom.png")` can now be expressed as just `game.load.image("boom")`, or `game.load.atlas("player", "player.png", "player.json")` can now be shortened to `game.load.atlas("player")`.
+Please see the freshly updated jsdocs for full details.
 * Added support for the [Creature Automated Animation Tool](http://www.kestrelmoon.com/creature/).
 You can now create a Phaser.Creature object which uses json data and a texture atlas for the animations.
 Creature is a powerful animation tool, similar to Spriter or Spine.
 It is currently limited to WebGL games only, but the new libs should prove a solid starting point for anyone wanting to incorporate Creature animations into their games.
 * Tilemap.getTileWorldXY has a new optional parameter: `nonNull` which if set makes it behave in the same way as `getTile` does (thanks @GGAlanSmithee #1722)
 * Group.hash is an array (previously available as `Group._hash`, but protected) into which you can add any of its children via `Group.addToHash` and `Group.removeFromHash`.
 Only children of the Group can be added to and removed from the hash.
 The hash is used automatically by Arcade Physics in order to perform non z-index based destructive sorting.
 However if you don't use Arcade Physics, or it isn't a physics enabled Group, then you can use the hash to perform your own sorting and filtering of Group children without touching their z-index (and therefore display draw order).